 Straws- can help drinking in funny positions

-Flask- can keep drink warm while you forget to brink it
+Flask- can keep drink warm while you forget to drink it

 More maternity pads